Last Updated on 22 June 2024 by Cycloscope

 The Cunene River is the border between Namibia and Angola.
 It creates these wonderful large waterfalls, the Epupa Falls (meaning Foam in Herero language).
 We took the C43 passing through Opuwo, a very special town where you’ll see all the ethnic groups of Namibia living together.
 If you have time we recommend spending a night in town.
 After Opuwo the road is dusty and not great but not impossible, you’ll just drive a bit slower than before.
 Along the road, you’ll pass several traditional Himba villages.

-At the Epupa Falls, we camped at the Epupa Falls Lodge & Campsite, they also have rooms, a bar, and restaurant, a swimming pool, massages, prepaid Wi-Fi vouchers, and laundry service.
-The campsite is on the river, a few minutes walk from the falls.
 Visiting the falls is free, there are guided tours available but they asked us for a stunning 250 NAD (17 USD) per person so we went by ourselves.
 Apparently, there is an entry fee of 40 NAD if you take the upper road but nobody was there, the bottom path is free, and basically, the view is the same.
 In the village, you’ll find some basics at the shop.
-Outside the camp there is a Himba market, they sell traditional jewelry and other souvenirs.
+Outside the camp, there is a Himba market, where they sell traditional jewelry and other souvenirs.

 Day 12: Etosha

-From Epupa you can take the road D3700 along the river to Ruacana, it is pretty decent, with beautiful views on the water and the Angolan side.
-From Ruacana we drove the boring but perfect road to Oshakati, spend a night in a deserved AirBnb and the next day we drove to Omuthiya along the B1, from where we entered Etosha NP from the North Gate called King Nehale Gate, drove to Halali, and exited from the East gate, Namutoni gate.
+From Epupa you can take the road D3700 along the river to Ruacana, it is pretty decent, with beautiful views of the water and the Angolan side.
+From Ruacana we drove the boring but perfect road to Oshakati, spent a night in a deserved AirBnb and the next day we drove to Omuthiya along the B1, from where we entered Etosha NP from the North Gate called King Nehale Gate, drove to Halali, and exited from the East gate, Namutoni gate.

-Etosha National Park is one of the most famous National Park in Southern Africa, and one of the cheapest.
+Etosha National Park is one of the most famous National Park in Southern Africa and one of the cheapest.
 For SADC citizens the entrance fee is 100 NAD per adult per day, and for foreigners is 150 NAD plus 50 NAD for the car.
 This being said, we were not particularly impressed, probably because we had already done several safaris in other African countries.
 The road inside the park is good and can be done with a 2×4 car for the most part.

 Ethnic groups of Namibia and how to meet them

 There are 11 major ethnic groups in Namibia.
-The most famous are the San People, the San People and the Herero.
+The most famous are the San People, the San People, and the Herero.

 Himba People